 Back in 1741, when Edwards wrote "...Angry God," the Great Awakening was firing folks up with fear of hellfire.

 The Great Awakening passed, but the notion that God has anger management issues didn't: along with several distorted ideas about Hell.
-About two centuries after "...Angry God," Samuel Clemens/Mark Twain wrote:
+Several generations after "...Angry God," Samuel Clemens/Mark Twain wrote:

 "I don't like to commit myself about heaven and hell - you see, I have friends in both places.By the late 20th century, quite a few Americans had decided that Hell didn't exist at all.
 Others apparently thought it was a place for folks they didn't like, and I had become a Catholic: which is yet another topic.